 With English lessons moving to internet classrooms and Skype, volunteers who want to upskill are also joining online – nimbly adapting to our ‘new normal’.

 With the COVID-19 situation worsening, and face-to-face tutor workshops impossible, it seemed the Hutt centre’s March workshop would be cancelled.
-So the centre got to work immediately on trialling an online workshop for volunteers.
+So the centre got to work immediately on trialing an online workshop for volunteers.

 Hutt manager Christine Cook and volunteer coordinator Chris Yuan urgently sorted the practical responsibilities around running online sessions with presenter Dr Marty Pilott.
 “Fortunately, we were totally on the same page as Marty,” Christine Cook says.

 They quickly sent volunteers new registration notices and information about the change.
 “What was exciting was that MORE registrations came in in the new few hours,” Chris Yuan says.
-“People were looking really enthusiastic about it!”
+“People were really enthusiastic about it!”

 On workshop day, Marty and Chris sent out links, materials and instructions to familiarise tutors with what was happening and to check they could deal with the Zoom software features.

 “We ended up with 25 volunteers,” says Chris.
 “Everybody looked happy.
 Marty ran an enthusiastic, relevant workshop.
 There was loads of interaction and practice.
 It was an amazing session.”